Classic home page modernization

 Contains default web parts only: getting started (GettingStartedWebPart), Newsfeed (SiteFeedWebPart), and document library (XsltListViewWebPart).

-No text is present (wiki HTML is not customized).
+No text is present (wiki HTML isn't customized).

 DisplayFormTemplateName = "WikiEditForm".